-- > Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources.

-- > Meet needs with resources
+- > Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources. - > Check homes mark letterboxes of checked houses / use colour cross system to indicate whether a house has been checked or not - > Gather information in the neighbourhood and coordinate through the school.
+(Community Emergency Hub) - > If possible, by Facebook TP community page - > Meet needs with resources - > Prioritise needs with resources - > Review that needs are being met - > Scope define needs and resources - > The Hub can set up street maps and coordinate searches, or checks by door knocks

-- > Neighbourhood Support groups

-- > Plateau Residents Facebook group

-- > Plateau School Facebook page

-- > Plateau Village Facebook group

-- > Prioritise needs with resources

-- > Review that needs are being met

-- > Scope define needs and resources

-- > The Hub can set up street maps and coordinate searches, or checks by door knocks